Rex Sunahara: Early life

 Sunahara was born on October 9, 1996.
-His younger brother RJ plays college basketball for Georgia, and his father, Reed Sunahara, is the head coach of the women's volleyball program at WVU.
+He is of Japanese descent via his father Reed, who came from Hawaii and is the head coach of the women's volleyball program at University of Hawai’i at Hilo.His younger brother RJ played college basketball for Georgia.

 He attended Bay High School, where he played varsity baseball, football, and basketball.
 He played as a wide receiver and defensive back in high school.
 In his senior year, he earned All-Ohio Division IV Third Team honors.

-Rex committed to the University of Rhode Island in order to remain a multi-sport athlete and converted to playing long snapper.
+After high school, he committed to the University of Rhode Island in order to remain a multi-sport athlete and converted to playing long snapper.

 College career

 University of Rhode Island

-Sunahara played football at Rhode Island and walked on to the basketball.
+Sunahara played football at Rhode Island and walked on to the basketball team.
 During the football season, he appeared in eight games as the long snapper and recorded 4 special teams tackles.
 During the basketball season, he appeared in 3 games and logged 1 rebound.
 After his first year at Rhode Island, Sunahara decided to transfer to West Virginia and attempt to walk-on to the football team.